All Episodes

 He was shot in the head.

-So I think that's a better cause.
+This footage is going to show some of that, so I think that's a better cause.

 I don't need a dollar for this stream.

-Uh those funds will go ahead to uh the family for Nicholas Wilt so that he can um hopefully come out of critical condition.
+Uh, those funds will go ahead to uh the family for Nicholas Wilt so that he can um hopefully come out of critical condition.

-Uh Nick Fuentes, uh soon, guys.
+Uh, Nick Fuentes, uh, soon, guys.

 I just gotta we gotta figure out a date, Joker.